mityax/gnome-extension-touchup/README.md

  - [ ] Voice input in onscreen keyboard
 - [ ] Option to display individual windows instead of workspaces when navigating using gesture navigation bar

+Each of these features can be enabled/disabled individually and most can be further customized in the extension settings.

 In case you'd like to suggest a feature or work on one yourself, please don't hesitate